c-jacobus/c-jacobus.github.io/_research/LSS.md

 ![Deep](/images/research/Deep_Survey.png)
-**Figure 2:** A deeper map of galaxies in the nearby universe (z<5), reconstructed using galaxy and quasar spectra by the [Sloan Digital Sky Survey](https://classic.sdss.org/), adapted from a figure made by [mapoftheuniverse.net](https://mapoftheuniverse.net/) showing the cosmic microwave background in the distance.
+**Figure 2:** A deeper map of galaxies in the more distant universe (z<5), reconstructed using galaxy and quasar spectra by the [Sloan Digital Sky Survey](https://classic.sdss.org/), adapted from a figure made by [mapoftheuniverse.net](https://mapoftheuniverse.net/) showing the cosmic microwave background in the distance.